Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 41 -.md

 	: He says that while Oris may be smart enough to set a limit to magic power, people are smart enough to break past them

 : The party finds a strange drawing within a box
-	: Depicts a man with an
+	: Depicts a man with an eyepatch and purple cape holding hands with a shorter, cracked being : Left in the box with the x of crows

+: The party arrives to a river triton town which they stay in for the night.
+	: Ham initially tries to sneak